 This guide will show you how to deploy a Jekyll site and get your domain set up.

-Jekyll is a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
+Jekyll is a blog-aware, static site generator perfect for personal, project, or organization sites.
 To build an Jekyll site, start with a template:

 Vercel is a platform for deploying the fastest Jekyll sites.
 You can deploy your site with zero configuration to the best frontend infrastructure.